Armster15/arbor/README.md

 pip3 install --target=./python_modules --platform=any --only-binary=:all: -r requirements.txt
 ```

-This installs packages to the `pytest/python_modules` dir
+This installs packages to the `python_modules` dir

 ## Syncing submodules